Information about the symptoms of poor circulation and help with circulatory system problems.

 - Numbness or loss of sensation or tingling in the hands, feet, or toes

 - Changes in skin temperature, such as cold hands, feet, legs, and ear

 - Fatigue, lack of energy or low energy levels

 - Edema or swelling in the feet, legs and/or fingers

 - Varicose Veins, Leg Ulcers and Foot Ulcers

 - Muscle Cramps and Pain

-- Changes in the color of the skin (it becomes more pale, bluish, or reddish- also known as (cyanosis – an indication of inadequate oxygen delivery)
+- Changes in the color of the skin, with skin becoming more pale, bluish or reddish.
+This is known as cyanosis and indicates inadequate oxygen delivery

 - Cramping in Legs, Buttocks or Feet During Activity